Vijini95/OptGoal/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of OptGoal is to ...
+This package provides tools for optimizing water release strategies using goal programming and assessing the reliability of water reservoir systems.

 ## Installation

-You can install the development version of OptGoal from [GitHub](https://github.com/) with:
+You can install the development version of OptGoal from [GitHub](https://github.com/Vijini95/OptGoal) with:

 ``` r
 # install.packages("pak")